LaurentOngaro/UEVaultManager/README.md

 Note:

-- filtering data (using the -c command) occurs BEFORE saving extras data
+- filtering data (using the -c optional arguments) occurs BEFORE saving extras data
 - some "extras" json files can be missing where the corresponding "metadata" json file is present, that's because some data could have not been grabbed or the asset page not found during the process.
 - the grabbing processing for extras data is using a text based search, so the analysed asset page could be the bad one and results could be taken for